-There is great demand among the island communities of Nosy Komba and Nosy Be to learn English.
-Speaking English greatly enhances future job prospects and the ability to communicate with the growing number of tourists in Madagascar, who contribute significantly to the local economy, is considered a valuable skill.
+There is great demand from the island communities of Nosy Komba and Nosy Be to learn English.
+Speaking English is considered a valuable skill as it greatly enhances future job prospects and the ability to communicate with the growing number of tourists in Madagascar, who contribute significantly to the local economy.
 Despite this enthusiasm, opportunities to learn the language are scarce.

-Teaching volunteers in Madagascar provide great value in being able to take English grammar and conversational lessons in local schools and communities.
-Your perspective as a fluent English speaker gives you great authority in your lessons, and volunteers make a real difference in helping locals to learn the language.
+When you volunteer as a teacher in Madagascar you’ll provide great value in being able to lead English grammar and conversational lessons in local schools and communities.
+Your perspective as a fluent English speaker gives you great authority in your lessons, and volunteers make a real difference in helping locals learn the language.

 You’ll be teaching English to children and adults in small village schools on the islands of Nosy Be or Nosy Komba, or to staff members at the Oceanographic Research Institute on Nosy Be.
 Volunteers assist staff at the institute in establishing a good working knowledge of English, enhancing their ability to communicate ideas and collaborate research findings internationally.